TH1 – Lowest Risk; TH2 – Low Risk

 – Clients are advised to follow their doctor’s recommendations regarding breast evaluation, maintain healthy lifestyles, and consider exploring opportunities to reduce risk factors with a qualified health provider.

-- Abnormal with high and highest thermobiological risk for developing breast cancer.
+– High and highest thermobiological risk of developing breast cancer.

 – Early thermal imaging follow-up is recommended, typically at 3 months in an attempt to discern transient and benign conditions, i.e. infection, congestion, inflammation from cancerous conditions given the average doubling time for active cancer is 3 months.